EspadaSer/PUBGMovieDelete/README.md

 A Python based application that deletes the PUBG game movies so that the game loads faster.

+This program does not provide you any ingame advantage or modify the actual game files in any way.
+No, you can not get banned from using this.

-This program not only saves up your time every single time you run the game, it also helps you to join the game faster if you just had a crash to desktop or freeze and has to launch the game again.
+The program not only saves up your time every single time you run the game, it also helps you to join the game faster if you just had a crash to desktop or freeze and has to launch the game again.

 ![Demo](https://github.com/EspadaSer/PUBGMovieDelete/blob/master/Media/cmd3.gif)